Kochi Orthodox Diocese

-The Diocese of Kochi is a diocese of the Malankara Orthodox Syrian Church.
+The Diocese of Kochi is one of the 32 diocese of the Malankara Orthodox Syrian Church.
 The diocese was created after the Mulanthuruthy Synod in 1876.
 Yakob Mar Irenios is the Metropoliton of the diocese.
 The head office is located in Zion Seminary, Korratti East, Chalakkudi.

 History

 Kochi is one of seven dioceses created after the Mulanthuruthi Christian association (synod) conducted under the leadership of Ignatios Pathros III, Patriarch of Antioch in 1876.
 Others are Kottayam, Kandanadu, Angamali, Niranam, Kollam, Thumpamon.
 The diocese was created with 21 parishes in Kochi State and British Malabar.
 Semavun Mar Dionysius was the first Metropolitan.
 Dionysious V, Dionysious VI, Poulose Mar Athanasios, Poulose Mar Severios, Daniel Mar Pilexinos, Yuhanon Mar Severios, Yakob Mar Policurpos etc. led the diocese in different times.
 Baselios Geevarghese I, Baselios Augen I, Baselios Mar Thoma Mathews I also led the diocese.

 Maliankara, Paloor, Kokamangalam, Kottakayal, churches founded by St. Thomas is situated in this diocese.
 Dionysious II, Dionysius V, Parumala Thirumeni came from this diocese.

 Later, the diocese divided into the Malabar and Kunnamkulam dioceses.
 The tombs of Yuhanon Mar Severios, Yakob Mar Policurpos are in the Zion Aramana.
 In the time of 1992, there were 38 parishes and eight chapels.

+Zachariah Mar Anthonios Metropolitan was in charge of Kochi Diocese before the current Metropolitan Yakob Mar Irenious.